-Possession of Firearm without Firearm Identification Card
+Possession of Gun without Identification Card in Massachusetts

 It is unlawful for a person to knowingly possess a firearm without having a valid FID Card.
 Furthermore, under this law, the owning or transferring possession as well as possession is punishable, and is applicable to any firearm, rifle, shotgun or ammunition.
 Under Massachusetts criminal law, the crime of Possession of a Firearm without a Firearm Identification Card may be found at Massachusetts General Laws, Chapter 269, Section 10(h).